ogorton/ogorton.github.io/README.md

 </p>

 I use scientific computing to study the structure and properties of atomic nuclei.
-I have worked on a number of different topics in low energy nuclear physics, and dabbled in quantum chemistry, quantum information theory, and machine learning.
+This has lead me to work on a number of different topics in nuclear structure and reaction theory, quantum chemistry, quantum information theory, and machine learning.
 All of my work involves the application of high performance computing (HPC) to quantum many-body physics.

 [Download](gorton.pdf) this page as a pdf.